Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 I went fast over this as we've seen all this before.

-Let's outline our new query message, lets cover our vote that exists case, meaning we are querying for the vote on `poll_id` `some_id_1` and from address `ADDR1`.
+Let's outline our new query message, lets's cover our vote that exists case, meaning we are querying for the vote on `poll_id` `some_id_1` and from address `ADDR1`.

 ```rust
 // Previous code omitted